sumitgirwal/Info-Collector-CPP-Project/README.md

-# Info-Collector-C-Project
+# Info-Collector-CPP-Project
-### This is the simple information-gathering application in C, C graphics, and file input/output.
+### This is the simple information-gathering application in CPP, C graphics, and file input/output.
-### It's a simple desktop app where you can do further operations such as insertion, updating, deletion, display All information modifications are saved in the local file in C.
+### It's a simple desktop app where you can do further operations such as insertion, updating, deletion, display All information modifications are saved in the local file in CPP.

 # Loading Page
 ![load](https://user-images.githubusercontent.com/64283478/98512583-878f1880-228c-11eb-9869-e3da5a10f94d.png)